 Yes, indeed, it's bilingual: the shortest Bach short biography on earth.
-At the same time it is a coloring book for the youngest future Bach fans.
-For such a project it needed even four Bachs, to offer it here: there is of course the master himself.
+At the same time, it is a coloring book for the youngest future Bach fans.
+For such a project it needed even four Bachs, to offer it here: there is, of course, the master himself.
 That goes without saying.
-Next there is Briana Bach-Hertzog, a cousin of Johann Sebastian Bach - she draw all those great paintings.
+Next, there is Briana Bach-Hertzog, a cousin of Johann Sebastian Bach – she drew all those great paintings.
 My wife's name is Bach as well, and she publishes this little work ... and last but not least I had this idea, I am the fourth Bach in that project.
 By the way: this Bach short biography, that is less than 500 words.

 The format, by the way, is German DIN A 4 = which is 210 mm x 297 mm which is 8,27 inches x 11,69 inches.